learn-co-curriculum/curriculum-team/style_guide.md

 ### Lists:

-1. Lists can be automatically numbered.
+1. Lists can be automatically numbered,
    * and contain bullet points

 * Or they can be unnumbered (bulleted) lists